ConyVidal/conyvidal.github.io/_pages/research.md

 ---
 permalink: /research/
-title: "Using mobile technology to uncover person-specific, dynamic effects of stress on emotions, behavior, and health"
+title: "Harnessing mobile technology to uncover the person-specific, dynamic effects of stress on emotions, behavior, and health"
 excerpt: "Research"
 author_profile: true
 redirect_from: